h96Coder/MovieRatingAPI/Readme.md

     $ redis-server

 2. Go to MovieRating/
-3. run the following command to start the celery workers.
+3. Run the following command to start the celery workers.
     $ celery -A MovieRating worker -l info

 4. Run the following command to produce task periodically.